Manet, Cezanne, Oceans, and a Pear

 Maybe a little boredom goads the mind to find new connections.
 Whatever the reason, try working, if you can, at the same time and in the same place each day.
 This makes it easier to keep going when it all hits the fan.

 I do this simple exercise for 20 minutes each day, before picking up a brush.
-Granted, it seems a little nuts, but it calms the mind, steadies the hand, and gets you into the zone.
+Yes, it seems a little nuts, but it calms the mind, steadies the hand, and gets you into the zone.

 Saying something to yourself like, “Duly noted”, will help those thoughts subside.
 Forget tunnel vision.
 It’s overrated.